 Rosehip oil is extracted from the hips (fruit) of rose bushes.
 This valuable oil has a high antioxidant content which can revitalize skin, keeping it healthy and young.
 It's also incredible for stretch marks, sun damage, scars, and hyperpigmentations.
 Frequently used in anti-aging blends and skincare blends to moisturize, tone, and condition skin.
 Read more about Rosehip oil.

-Jasmine Hand Cream
+DIY Jasmine Shea Butter Hand Cream Recipe

 - 1/4 cup Shea Butter